 Application for an internship

-We are happy to learn about your interest in an internship at our institute!
-Below, you will find information on how to apply.
+Welcome!
+We are happy to learn about your interest in an internship at our institute.

-Most departments and groups offer internship opportunities for enthused students studying in a respective field (please see below for exceptions).
-However, the number of applications by far exceeds the available capacity.
+In addition to this program, some labs accept direct applications.
+However, the number of internship applications by far exceed the available capacites.
 Due to the lack of time and space, we regret that we cannot always answer in the affirmative.

-To ensure that an internship at our institute is in accordance with your particular interests, please first acquaint yourself with our research topics via our webpage.
+To ensure that an internship at our institute is in accordance with your particular interests, please acquaint yourself with our research topics.
 The websites of the different departments and independent research groups will help you to decide which group's research complies best with your own area of interest.

-Please note that internships are currently not available in the following departments/groups:
+Please note that internships (outside of MaxSIP) are currently not available in the following departments and groups:

 - Genes - Circuits - Behavior (Herwig Baier)